Oakland Community College: Southfield

-George A. Bee Administration Center

-OCC's administrative offices are located at 2480 Opdyke Road in Bloomfield Hills; this is typically listed as OCC's official address, despite no classes being held there.
-From 2006-2007, they were temporarily located at 3903 W Hamlin Road in Rochester Hills, while the Bee Administration Center was being renovated.

-As part of OCC's restructuring plan, the Bee Center was listed for sale in December 2022 and will close once a suitable buyer is found for the property.

 Pontiac Center

 OCC previously had operations at 17 S Saginaw Street in downtown Pontiac.
 The Pontiac Center closed in 2015.

 Student life

-The OCC athletic teams are known as the Raiders and compete in the National Junior College Athletic Association (NJCAA) and the Michigan Community College Athletic Association (MCCAA).
+The OCC athletic teams were previously known as the Raiders, but starting February 2024 they became the Owls.
+They compete in the National Junior College Athletic Association (NJCAA) and the Michigan Community College Athletic Association (MCCAA).
 Men's varsity sports include basketball, cross-country, and golf; women's varsity sports include basketball, cross-country, and softball.
 OCC also has a competitive speech and performance team (the forensics team) that has had both State and National champions.

+Governance

+OCC is governed by a seven-member board of trustees elected by the voters of Oakland County to eight-year terms.